MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

         // Visual indicator of current state: Green = Moving Platform Optimized, Red = Regular.
         SetColourFromState(m_movingPlatformManager.Mode, cubeRenderer);

-        // We set a callback to be notified if there is a change in mode.
+        // We set a callback to be notified if there's a change in mode.
 This is typically optional. m_movingPlatformManager.ModeChanged += CallbackOnMPMChanged;
         movingPlatformModeChanged = false;
     }